chauff/cse1500-web-transcripts/_lectures/js.md

           document.getElementById("typed").addEventListener('keypress', checkTextAtKeyPress);

-          //e refers to the event (we need it to extradt the char typed) function checkTextAtKeyPress(e) {
+          //e refers to the event (we need it to extract the char typed) function checkTextAtKeyPress(e) {

             let textToType = document.getElementById(givenText).value;